 Modern dessert and beachfront views

 What to see and do

-Pull on some waterproof hiking shoes and embrace the 180-million-year-old UNESCO World Heritage site, the Daintree Rainforest, in all its misty, canopy-glistening glory during the wet season.
+Pull on some waterproof hiking shoes and embrace the 180-million-year-old Daintree Rainforest in the UNESCO World Heritage-listed Wet Tropics of Queensland, in all its misty, canopy-glistening glory during the wet season.

-The Daintree is on the land of the Yalanji people and is the oldest continuously living rainforest in the world.
-Inside its 17,000 hectares of lush rainforest you will find plenty of trails to choose from, waterfalls to see and an abundance of flora and fauna to spot.
+The Daintree is on the land of the Kuku Yalanji people and is the oldest continuously living rainforest in the world.
+Inside its 17,000 hectares of lush rainforest, you will find plenty of trails to choose from, waterfalls to see and an abundance of flora and fauna to spot.

 Visit the Daintree Discovery Centre for information on self-guided tours or to book from a range of professional group tours including a guided ‘Dreamtime’ walking tour, bird-watching tours and nature walks.